NeverWitness/tech-fee-system/docs/en-US/overview/overview.md

 2. Technology diffusion gradually reduces technology fees
 3. The proportion of technology fees varies significantly across industries

-As technology develops, knowledge often diffuses and eventually becomes widely accessible.
+As technology develops, much technical knowledge tends to diffuse and eventually become widely accessible.
 In such cases, technology fees tend to decline over time.

 In this framework, technological systems may be managed through open structures, while technology fees serve as compensation for innovation.
-This approach aims to both encourage innovation and facilitate diffusion.
+This approach aims to both incentivize innovation and promote technological diffusion.

-It is also important to note:
+It is also important to emphasize:

-**Technology itself does not automatically translate into competitive advantage.**
+**Technology itself does not automatically translate into competitive advantage for firms**

-Firm competitiveness still depends on:
+Enterprise competitiveness still depends on:

 * Human capital
 * Engineering experience
 * Organizational efficiency
 * Supply chain management

-Thus, even with open technologies, significant differences between firms can persist.
+Therefore, even with open technology, significant differences may persist between firms.

 ---

-# 4. Policy Discussion
+## IV.
+Policy Discussion

-If technology fees become increasingly important in modern economies, traditional institutions may face new challenges.
+If technology fees occupy an increasingly important role in modern economies, traditional institutions may face new challenges.

-A central question is:
+One key issue is:

-**How should the value generated by technological progress be reflected in society?**
+**How the gains from technological progress are reflected across society**

-Within this context, the project explores several institutional considerations.
+In this context, the project discusses several potential institutional considerations.

----

-## Dynamic Public Dividend Mechanism
+### Dynamic Universal Dividend Mechanism

-If technological innovation continuously generates technology fee income, part of it may be used to support basic living guarantees.
+If technological innovation continuously generates technology fee income, a portion of it could be used to support basic living security.
-Such a mechanism could adjust dynamically with economic development.
+Such a mechanism could evolve dynamically alongside economic development.

----

-## Challenges to Traditional Tax Systems
+### Challenges to Traditional Tax Systems

 In technology-intensive industries, new economic patterns are emerging, such as:

-* Profit concentration in a small number of platforms
+* Profit concentration in a small number of technology platforms
 * Increasing prevalence of multinational operations
 * Rising importance of intangible assets

-These trends may challenge traditional tax systems.
+These trends may pose challenges to traditional taxation systems.

+### Technology Fee Perspective

+From the perspective of technology fees, the value generated by technological innovation is already embedded in price structures.
+Thus, technology fees may provide an alternative lens for understanding economic structures in the technological era.

+### Supply-Side Considerations

+If the prices of essential goods are reduced, whether supply will decline becomes an important question.
+Different industries may respond differently to such changes.

+### External Challenges

+No institutional arrangement exists in isolation from the international environment.
+International trade, industrial competition, and technological competition may all influence institutional outcomes.
+These factors must therefore be considered in policy discussions.

 ---

-## The Role of Technology Fees

-From the perspective of technology fees, the value generated by innovation is already embedded in price structures.
-Thus, technology fees may offer a useful lens for understanding economic structures in the technological era.

----

-## Supply-Side Considerations

-If the prices of essential goods are reduced, whether this leads to supply contraction is an important question.
-Different industries may respond differently.

----

-## External Challenges

-No institutional arrangement exists in isolation from the global environment.
-International trade, industrial competition, and technological competition may all influence outcomes.

-These factors must therefore be incorporated into institutional analysis.

----

-# 5. Institutional Evolution
+## V. Institutional Evolution

-Even if a system is theoretically viable, its real-world implementation typically requires gradual evolution.
+Even if a system is theoretically feasible, its real-world implementation typically requires a gradual evolutionary process.
 Institutional evolution may involve:

-* Changes in firm strategies
+* Changes in enterprise strategies
-* Emergence of new technological divisions of labor
+* Formation of new technological divisions of labor
-* Development of new industrial structures
+* Emergence of new industrial structures

-For example, in high-tech industries, firms may choose between:
+For example, in high-tech industries, firms often face strategic choices such as:

 * Purchasing components that include embedded technology fees
 * Applying technology independently while paying technology fees

-Different firms may adopt different strategies based on their capabilities, leading to new forms of industrial organization.
+Different firms may choose different paths based on their capabilities, leading to new forms of industrial specialization.

-Institutional change is typically incremental rather than a one-time transformation.
+Institutional evolution is typically gradual, rather than a one-time transformation.

 ---

-# 6. Appendix I: Industry Analysis
+## VI.
+Appendix I: Industry Analysis

 The proportion of technology fees varies significantly across industries.

 In some traditional sectors, technology is already highly diffused, resulting in relatively low technology fees.
-Examples include:
+For example:

 * Agriculture
 * Basic industry
 * Traditional services

-In these sectors, prices are primarily determined by production costs.
+In these sectors, prices are largely determined by production costs, with technology fees accounting for a small share.

-In contrast, in other sectors:
+In contrast, other industries show markedly different characteristics, such as:

 * Advanced manufacturing
 * Software industries
 * Digital platform services

-technological systems themselves may constitute a major source of value.
+In these sectors, technological systems themselves may constitute a major source of value.

 For example: